 - Generalized seizure disorder—affects both sides of the brain

-- Partial seizure disorder (focal seizure)—begins within certain areas of the brain
+- Partial seizure disorder (focal seizure)—affects only one area of the brain

 Copyright © Nucleus Medical Media, Inc.